Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Related work

-\paragraph{Differentially Private Federated Learning} Different approaches are proposed to guarantee user-level privacy for FL.
-Geyer~\etal~\cite{geyer2017differentially} and Mcmahan~\etal~\cite{mcmahan2018learning} clip the norm of each local update, add Gaussian noise on the summed update and characterize its privacy budget via moment accountant~\cite{abadi2016deep}.
-Mcmahan~\etal~\cite{mcmahan2018learning} extends ~\cite{geyer2017differentially} to train language models with millions of users.
-In CpSGD ~\cite{agarwal2018cpsgd}, each user clips and quantizes the model update, and adds noise drawn from Binomial distribution, achieving both communication efficiency and DP.
-Bhowmick~\etal~\cite{bhowmick2018protection} derive DP for FL via R{\'e}nyi divergence~\cite{mironov2017renyi} and study its protection against data reconstruction attacks.
-Liang~\etal~\cite{liang2020dpfllaplacian} utilizes Laplacian smoothing for each local update to enhance the model utility.
-Instead of using moment accountant to track the privacy budget over FL rounds as in previous work, Asoodeh~\etal~\cite{asoodeh2020differentially} derives the DP parameters by interpreting each round as a Markov kernel and quantifying its impact on privacy parameters.
-All these works only focus on \textit{user-level} privacy, leaving robustness property unexplored.
+To guarantee \textit{user-level privacy} for FL, \citet{mcmahan2018learning} introduce user-level DP-FedAvg and DP-FedSGD to train language models with millions of users, where the server clips the norm of each local update, then adds Gaussian noise on the summed update.
+User-level DP-FedAvg is also proposed independently by \citet{geyer2017differentially}.
+Both of these works calculate the privacy budget via the moment accountant~\cite{abadi2016deep}.
+In CpSGD~\cite{agarwal2018cpsgd}, each user clips and quantizes the model update, and adds noise drawn from Binomial distribution, achieving both communication efficiency and DP. \citet{bhowmick2018protection} derive DP for FL via R{\'e}nyi divergence~\cite{mironov2017renyi} and study its resilience against data reconstruction attacks. \citet{liang2020dpfllaplacian} utilize Laplacian smoothing for each local update to enhance model utility. \citet{asoodeh2020differentially} propose a different way to calculate the privacy budget by interpreting each round as a Markov kernel and quantifying its impact on privacy parameters.
+Recent studies propose different regularization and sparsification techniques to improve utility~\cite{cheng2022differentially} and leverage sharpness-aware optimizer~\cite{foret2021sharpnessaware} to make the model less sensitive to weight perturbation~\cite{shi2023make}.

-In terms of instance-level privacy for FL, there are only a few works~\cite{malekzadeh2021dopamine,zhu2021votingbased}.
-Dopamine~\cite{malekzadeh2021dopamine} provides \inslevel{} privacy guarantee when each user only performs one step of DP-SGD~\cite{abadi2016deep} at each FL round.
-However, it cannot be applied to multi-step SGD for each user, thus, it cannot be extended to the general FL setting FedAvg~\cite{mcmahan2016communication}.
-Zhu~\etal~\cite{zhu2021votingbased} privately aggregate the labels from users in a voting scheme and provide DP guarantees on both user level and instance level.
-However, it is also not applicable to standard FL, since it does not allow aggregating the gradients or updates.
+In terms of \textit{instance-level privacy} for FL, Dopamine~\cite{malekzadeh2021dopamine} provides \inslevel{} privacy guarantee for FedSGD~\cite{mcmahan2016communication} where each user only performs one step of DP-SGD~\cite{abadi2016deep} at each FL round. \citet{girgis2021shuffled} introduce variants of instance-level DP-FedSGD with a trusted shuffler between the server and users to randomly permutes user gradients for privacy amplification through anonymization.
+Nonetheless, both works cannot be applied to the more general setting (e.g., FedAvg~\cite{mcmahan2016communication}) where each user performs multiple steps of SGD. \citet{zhu2021votingbased} privately aggregate the label predictions from users in a voting scheme and provide DP guarantees on both user and instance levels.
+However, it does not allow aggregating the gradients or updates and is thus not applicable to standard FL.
+Recent works combine local DP-SGD training of clients with personalized FL algorithms~\cite{liu2021projected,noble2022differentially,liu2022privacy,yangprivatefl} to address the user heterogeneity issue in FL and improve privacy-utility tradeoff.